mhdr1zky/php-CRUD-Generator-a3/README.md

 # php-CRUD-Generator-Admin Lte3

-this may be out of date but still many use i modified it with good ui , it can be faster to make nari application native php i hope it's useful
+this may be out of date but still many use i modified it with nice ui , it can be faster to build app from native php, i hope it's useful

 DEMO
 ![This is an image](https://github.com/mhdr1zky/php-CRUD-Generator-a3/blob/master/screenshot/3.result%20crud%20dashboard.jpg)